rmsz005/AlooWifiManager/README.md

 # AlooWifiManager

 AlooWifiManager is an asynchronous WiFi manager library for ESP32 projects built on the Arduino framework.
 It simplifies WiFi connection management by providing non-blocking, event-driven connection handling with automatic fallback to AP mode and a built-in captive portal for easy configuration.

 ## Features

-- **Asynchronous Connection Management:** Non-blocking tasks to connect and monitor WiFi status.
+- **Asynchronous Connection Management:**
+  Uses multiple FreeRTOS tasks to connect to WiFi, monitor connection status, and scan available networks without blocking your main application.

-- **Captive Portal:** Automatically switches to AP mode when connection fails, allowing users to submit new credentials via a web interface.
+- **Captive Portal:**
+  Automatically switches to Access Point mode when stored credentials are invalid or absent, serving a customizable web portal for WiFi configuration.

-- **Web Server Integration:** Built-in web server with endpoints for network scanning (`/wifinetworks`), connection status (`/status`), and credential submission (`/submit`).
+- **Web Server Integration:**
+  Embeds an asynchronous web server that provides endpoints for network scanning (`/wifinetworks`), reporting connection status (`/status`), and accepting new credentials (`/submit`).

-- **Persistent Credential Storage:** Saves and retrieves WiFi credentials using ESP32 Preferences.
+- **Persistent Credential Storage:**
+  Utilizes ESP32 Preferences to save and retrieve WiFi credentials and custom parameters across reboots.

-- **Customizable Parameters:** Configure connection timeouts, reconnection attempts, and task delays to fit your application’s needs.
+- **Customizable Parameters:**
+  Allows configuration of connection timeouts, reconnection attempts, task delays, and other runtime parameters to tailor the behavior for different applications.

+## Planned Improvements (TODO)

+- **Add Timeouts:**
+  Implement configurable timeouts for WiFi connection attempts and captive portal sessions to improve system responsiveness.

+- **ESP8266 Compatibility:**
+  Extend support to the ESP8266 platform ensuring the core functionalities are portable across both ESP32 and ESP8266.

+- **Add Event Callbacks:**
+  Provide user-defined callback hooks for events such as successful connection, configuration changes, and error conditions to enhance integration flexibility.

+- **Optimize Task Management:**
+  Refine task scheduling and reduce dynamic task creation by exploring static task allocation or task pooling to lower overhead and prevent memory fragmentation.

+- **Improve Memory Management:**
+  Enhance resource utilization by moving embedded web files to PROGMEM or a filesystem like LittleFS and using static allocation for tasks and synchronization objects where feasible.

 ## Installation